 Feature Description Previewing results during an assessment You can see what responses students have submitted during the assessment and get immediate feedback on how the class is doing.
 Easy-to-view results Display results in easy-to-view pie charts or graphs, which you can then insert on a SMART Notebook page for a closer view and to add your own notes in digital ink.
-You can also view results in detail, so that you can see exactly how each student has answered.
+You can also view results in detail, so you can see exactly how each student has answered.
 Add or change correct answers to completed assessments Using Teacher Tools, you can choose to accept a submitted answer as correct in addition to (or instead of) the original correct answer.
 SMART Response software calculates the students' grades after the changes.
-Multiple print options Print assessments as handouts so that students can complete them at their own pace, or add comments to completed assessments that can be printed and used later as study guides.
+Multiple print options Print assessments as handouts so students can complete them at their own pace, or add comments to completed assessments that can be printed and used later as study guides.
 Anonymous mode Allows students to respond with complete anonymity.
-Students can use SMART Response software without signing in, or they can participate in an assessment using any clicker, allowing you to gauge the group's understanding.
-Integration with third- party question bank SMART Response software is compatible with commonly used file formats, so you can easily import questions from other applications, including Microsoft Word and PowerPoint®, PDFs and third-party question banks.
+Students can use SMART Response software without signing in, or they can participate in an assessment using any clicker or Internet-enabled device, allowing you to gauge the group's understanding.
+Integration with third- party question bank SMART Response software is compatible with commonly used file formats, so you can easily import questions from other applications, including Microsoft [®] Word and PowerPoint [®] , PDFs and third-party question banks.
 Integrated Gradebook Through Teacher Tools Gradebook, you can build comprehensive student progress reports which can be as simple or as detailed as you need.
-Create high-level comparisons of class performance, specific reports based on tagged characteristics such as demographics or curriculum standards, or personalised reports on how individual students are doing.
+Create high-level comparisons of class performance, specific reports based on tagged characteristics such as demographics or curriculum standards, or personalized reports on how individual students are doing.
 Tagging You can tag students and questions and automatically generate reports with comprehensive student and class performance breakdowns.
-You can also tag key words to describe various characteristics, correlate questions to curriculum standards and break down performance into a printable chart.
+You can also tag key words to describe various characteristics, correlate questions to standards and break down performance into a printable chart.
+In addition to creating custom tags, you can select tags from a comprehensive list of educational standards and cognitive level tags for the questions you create in SMART Notebook software.
+You can also add tags or change the tags to questions after you finish creating an assessment.